Generic name: lorlatinib (lor-LA-ti-nib)

 It is very important that your doctor check your progress at regular visits to make sure lorlatinib is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using lorlatinib while you are pregnant can harm your unborn baby.
 It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+If you are a woman who can get pregnant, your doctor may do tests before you start using lorlatinib to make sure you are not pregnant.
 Birth control pills may not work as well to prevent pregnancy when used with lorlatinib.
 Use another form of birth control (eg, condoms, spermicide) along with your pills.
 Female patients should use effective birth control during treatment and for at least 6 months after the last dose.
 Male patients who have female partners should use effective birth control during treatment and for at least 3 months after the last dose.
 If you think you have become pregnant while using lorlatinib, tell your doctor right away.

 Cancer medicines can cause diarrhea, nausea, vomiting, or stomach pain in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these unwanted effects.